Editor’s note: This is a recurring post with regularly verified account details.

 - Ongoing APY: 1% on all balances

 Opening a business bank account starts with deciding what bank account is right for you.
 Each checking account has different costs, products, and features that cater to a range of business needs.
 For example, small LLCs, startups, and new freelancers may have a low activity that doesn’t require a high-traffic account, which will help them save money on unnecessary service fees.

 Once you identify your LLC needs, you can decide which account and bank is the right fit.
 You’ll need to provide business documents showing your LLC registration, along with your employer identification number (EIN).
 Most banks allow you to open an account online.
 However, some like Capital One require an in-person visit.

 How We Evaluated the Best Business Checking Bank Accounts for LLC

-Choosing an LLC Bank account for your business doesn’t have to be a difficult process.
-If you’re looking for the best business checking bank accounts for LLC owners, you’ll need to compare each account’s fee structure, benefits, and accessibility.
-The best LLC bank accounts have business products that can cater to all three of these elements in a manner that fits the size and activity of your LLC.
+Choosing an LLC checking account for your business doesn’t have to be a difficult process.
+The best accounts have business products that cater to the size and activity of your LLC.
+If you’re looking for the top account, you’ll need to compare each account’s fee structure, benefits, and accessibility.